International First-Year Requirements and Deadlines

 Early Decision applications may be accepted, denied, or deferred for further consideration in our regular decision process.
 All Early Decision notifications will be sent by mid-December.
 LMU’s Early Decision program is binding.
 Students whose applications are denied through Early Decision may not seek further consideration until all Early Decision denials are final.

-Our “regular decision” deadline for Fall applicants will remain January 15, with decisions sent on a rolling basis by April 1.
+Our Regular Decision deadline for Fall applicants is January 15, with decisions sent on a rolling basis by April 1.
 Any Early Action applicants whose decisions are deferred will hear within this same timeframe.

 International Freshman Requirements

 1. Application for Admission (Select One)

 Applicants to Animation, Dance, Music and Theatre Arts

 Applications to these programs require a portfolio or audition.
 Please click on your area of interest to view your additional requirement: